bag-cnag/biodm/docs/developer_manual/table_schema.rst

 ------

 In principle any valid ``SQLALchemy`` table is accepted by ``BioDM``.
-Yet, depending how you configure it, it shall adopt varying behaviours.
+Yet, depending how you configure it, it shall adopt varying behaviors.

 SQLAlchemy 2.0 ORM API is a really nice and convenient piece of technology.
 However, it does not natively support trees of entities (nested dictionaries).